From 10 February 2013, the Whistleblowers Protection Act 2001 was replaced with the Protected Disclosure Act 2012.

 Council will also provide natural justice to the person who is the subject of the disclosure.

-How does Swan Hill Rural City Council protect those who make a Protected Disclosure?
+How does Swan Hill Rural City Council protect those who make a Public Interest Disclosure?

-All correspondence, phone calls and emails from persons making disclosures are referred to the Protected Disclosure Co-ordinator.
+All correspondence, phone calls and emails from persons making disclosures are referred to the Public Interest Disclosure Co-ordinator.

 The Co-ordinator will take the necessary steps to ensure:

-- The identity of the person making a protected disclosure is kept confidential.
+- The identity of the person making a Public Interest Disclosure is kept confidential.

 - The identity of the person subject to the disclosure remains confidential.

-Where necessary, the Protected Disclosure Co-ordinator will arrange suitable welfare support for the person making a protected disclosure.
+Where necessary, the Public Interest Disclosure Co-ordinator will arrange suitable welfare support for the person making a Public Interest Disclosure.

-What if I want to make a Protected Disclosure?
+What if I want to make a Public Interest Disclosure?